ugurcancaykara/development-environment/README.md

 Welcome to my personal development environment setup repository!
 Here, you'll find everything you need to replicate my local development environment, including configurations, CLI tools, and other essential utilities I use daily.

-- Quick note: I will share a guide list like how to start learning and where from exactly.
+- Quick note: I will share a general guide like how to start learning and where from exactly.

 ## Overview